jmimer/CS392/Quicksort/README.md

 A C program to sort files of strings, ints, or doubles.
 The files will be sorted using quicksort with lomuto partitioning.
-This t is intended to cover pointers, pointer conversion, file reading, type conversion, function pointers, and makefiles.
+This is intended to cover pointers, pointer conversion, file reading, type conversion, function pointers, and makefiles.